Azure/azure-sdk-for-go/sdk/resourcemanager/connectedvmware/armconnectedvmware/README.md

 ## Clients

-Azure Connectedvmware modules consist of one or more clients.
+Azure Arc VMware Management modules consist of one or more clients.
 A client groups a set of related APIs, providing access to its functionality within the specified subscription.
 Create one or more clients to access the APIs you require using your credential.

 ```go
 client, err := armconnectedvmware.NewVirtualMachineTemplatesClient(<subscription ID>, cred, nil)